mweel1/usa_high_level/grants/personal-profile/v2/index.md

 - Bookmarks need to be shown easily based on the operating system they are being called from.

+## Browser History

+Browser history will be saved from certified operating system browsers.
+This can be shared with 3rd parties in which you give permission.

 ## Contacts

 When adding a contact you can add it in clear text, or you can send a request to link directly to another contact so when there information changes so does yours and visa versa.